 Filming and Photography in the Library

 The purpose of this policy is to establish the terms and conditions under which Library space may be used for filming, still photography and/or video production related to coursework.
-This policy applies to filming, photography and video production by members of the Ryerson community, with the exception of photographers employed by the University for public relations purposes.
+This policy applies to filming, photography and video production by current Ryerson students, with the exception of photographers employed by the University for public relations purposes.

 Principles: The Library is a place where Ryerson students, faculty, staff and members of the public study, conduct research, and use information resources and services.
 As such, the first claim for use of space is to those persons engaged in quiet study, research and use of information resources and services.
 The Library is a space where some require quiet, and where our Code of Library Conduct is designed to set the framework for providing a minimal noise environment.
 The Library is also a place where students work collaboratively, and as such we have designated floors and bookable group study rooms to permit the quiet talk associated with group work.

 Please note that filming is available on floors 5-9 only – this includes group study rooms located on these floors that have been booked by a member of the film crew.
 Film crews should be respectful of users who come to the Library to study quietly – elaborate set ups and excessive discussion and conversation that disturbs library users is not permitted.Also, NO filming is permitted for the period from one week before the start of an exam period until the end of the exam period.